 This rig is capable of carrying a LOT of luggage.
 I expect it will be quite reliable.

 OK...so what's all this going to cost me?

-I have over $25,000 (probably well-over), in this outfit, which I consider low, because I have done so much of the work myself.
+I have over $25,000 (probably well-over), in this outfit, which I consider low.
 Only the last handful of years ...usually due to my bad back and leg ...have I had to farm anything out ...Ted Porter (Beemershop) did the clutch; and, Sierra BMW did the driveshaft work.

 I am asking $16000.
 This could shift a bit up or down depending on what extras you want, or do not.

 I probably will offer to guarantee the rig, in writing, increasing the price some for doing that ....I've done it with some motorcycles and sidecar rigs I have sold, upon request by the purchaser.

 I may consider driving it to your home if not too distant; for expenses, assuming my health allows.
 Or, if you are far far away, you could fly into Reno, take the cheap shuttle to South Lake Tahoe, and you can stay here with us for a day or three, then drive the rig home after some instruction/practice, etc. This sidecar rig is fully capable of being driven across the Country, anyplace.